MichaelCurrin/coding-blog/_posts/2020-01-27-how-to-choose-tech-projects.md

 - See recent code challenges post and see solutions from others in various languages.
     - See [SoloLearn](https://www.sololearn.com/).
 I like the code challenges view on the mobile app though actually coding on a mobile device is not so nice so you might switch to the website on a desktop.
 - Find mathematical and algorithmic challenges if you are interested in that.
-    - Great for thinking about scalable solutions in tech services with large infracture, such as a high volume website with millions of requests or database records to search.
+    - Great for thinking about scalable solutions in tech services with large infrastructure, such as a high volume website with millions of requests or database records to search.
     - Go to a site like [Project Euler](https://projecteuler.net/).

 ## Talk to someone